 by a separate court order entered under Section 3(c) of the Voting Rights Act.

 Coverage Under the Special Provisions of the Voting Rights Act

-procedures in certain states until the new procedures have been subjected to review, either
+election practices or procedures in covered jurisdictions until the new procedures have been

-after an administrative review by the United States Attorney General, or after a lawsuit before
+determined, either after administrative review by the Attorney General, or after a lawsuit before

-the United States District Court for the District of Columbia.
-This means that
+the United States District Court for the District of Columbia, to have neither discriminatory

 The requirement was enacted in 1965 as temporary legislation, to expire in five years, and